 Types of Payment Gateways for a High-Risk Business

-Before you choose a payment gateway for your high-risk business, it is important to understand what your business really needs.
+Before you choose a bank account merchant gateway for your high-risk business, it is important to understand what your business really needs.

 Some payment gateways for high-risk business types are self-hosted while others are provided by high-risk payment processors like SecureGlobalPay and offer a full package service that protects high-risk businesses from excessive chargebacks and fraud.